 - 1 cup (226 g) full-fat sour cream², room temperature

 - 6 tablespoons (85 g) unsalted butter, melted

 - Preheat the oven to 400° F. Line a standard muffin pan with paper liners.

 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, sugar, raisins, and caraway seeds.
 Set aside.

 - In a separate small bowl, whisk together the egg, sour cream and melted butter.

 - Gently pour wet egg mixture over the dry flour mixture.
 Using a large wooden spoon stir a few times until everything is evenly moistened.
+Batter will be thick.
 Avoid over mixing as this will result in tough muffins.

-- Bake at 400° F for 20 minutes, until a toothpick inserted into the center of a muffin comes out clean or with little crumbs.
-Remove them from the oven.
-Turn the muffins on their sides in the pan, so the bottoms don't get soggy.
+- Bake at 400° F for 18 to 20 minutes, until a toothpick inserted into the center of a muffin comes out with few crumbs.
+Remove them from the oven and turn them on their sides in the pan so the bottoms don't get soggy.
 Wait 5 minutes, then transfer the muffins to a rack to cool.
 Serve them plain, or with butter and/or jam.
-Store in an airtight container at room temperature for up to three days, although they taste best day of.

 Recipe adapted from King Arthur Flour.